 Leaders representing various language and ethnic groups told Frank S. Page, president of the SBC Executive Committee, they would like to be "incorporated" into the totality of Southern Baptist life, not merely "assimilated" as objects of ministry.

 The church reaches a broad cross-section of tribal groups, with the assignment of carrying the Gospel to all the state’s reservations.

 Arlington had changed dramatically, but Fielder Church was still white—and declining.
 The pastor knew the church had to change as well, if it was going to survive.

-In 1881, Burnt Swamp Baptist Association, an association of Native American Baptist churches, was established.
 From its humble beginnings of three churches, the association, which may be Southern Baptists’ first affinity-based association, now includes seventy churches in ten North Carolina counties and two neighboring states.

 By the time Ken Hall was called as pastor in 2003, Lilburn First Baptist had determined its God-given responsibility was to reach out to whomever God brought to their community to build a strong home base of ministry.